 Preparations before Moving Files from Dropbox to Box

 1. Confirm what you want to keep.
-It’s wiser to migrate files you need rather than transfer everything which includes some files you do not need.
+It’s wiser to migrate files you need rather than transfer everything including the unnecessary, which may waste some precious cloud space.

 2. Confirm what you need to have offline and consider what kind of files or folders you'll access when you are offline for a long time.

 3. Think over which method you want to use to get your files organized in Box before actually moving files from Dropbox to Box.

 Now, here we will show you how to transfer files from Dropbox to Box with 3 methods.

 Step 1.
 Log in to Dropbox's official website.

 Step 2.
 Select files or you can put files you need to transfer to Box from Dropbox in one folder, click a symbol with three dots and click the "Download" button.
 Here downloading a folder is taken as an example.

 Step 3.
 Log in to Box's official website.

 Step 4.
 Click the "Upload" feature so that you can select "File" or "Folder" to upload to your Box account.

 Note: If you download a folder from Dropbox's official website, then it will be in .zip format.
 Before uploading the folder to your Box account, you need to unzip it first.